SackeyDavid/Africa-DSI-Quiz/README.md

 Q6.
 A No Claims Discount system is operated by a car insurer.
 There are four levels of discount: 0%, 10%, 25% and 40%.
 After a claim-free year a policy holder moves up one level (or remains at the 40% level if they are already there).
 If a policy holder makes one claim in a year he or she moves down one level (or remains at the 0% level if already there).
 A policyholder who makes more than one claim in a year moves down two levels (or moves to or remains at the 0% level).
 Changes in level can only happen at the end of each year.
 The probability of a claim in any given month is assumed to be constant at 0.04 (i.e. 4%).
 At most one claim can be made per month and claims are assumed independent.
 Calculate the proportion of policyholders in the long run who are at the 25% level.

-While attempting to obtained an answer, I got figures that were all but 0.2447.
-I knew the figures I obtained corresponding to P(making one claim in one year) = 12C1 * (0.04)**1 * (0.96)**11 = 0.3064, P(not making a claim in a year) = (0.96)**12 = 0.613 P(making any claim in a year) = 1 - 0.613 = 0.387.
+While attempting to obtain an answer, I got figures that were all but 0.2447.
+I found the following; P(making one claim in one year) = 12C1 * (0.04)**1 * (0.96)**11 = 0.3064, P(not making a claim in a year) = (0.96)**12 = 0.613 and P(making any claim in a year) = 1 - 0.613 = 0.387.
 I knew none of these were the answers so I chose the number I didn't see in my workings, i.e 0.2447.
 The full solution can be found here https://www.assignmentexpert.com/homework-answers/mathematics/statistics-and-probability/question-126844

 Q7.
 Suppose John writes down a single number that is in the range from 1 to 20, and Susan also writes down a single number from 1 to 20.
 What is the probability that John's pick would be a number greater than Susan's pick.

-I wrote down a table with headers at the top and extreme left as 1, 2, 3 ... up to 20. and tried to match them in a 2-pair coordinate using their headings.
+I drew a table with headers at the top and extreme left as 1, 2, 3 ... up to 20. and tried to match them in a 2-pair coordinate using their headings.
 So that it looks like (1,1) (1,2) (1,3) ...
 (1,20) for first row.
 And (2,1) (2,2) (2,3) ...
 (2, 20) for second row.
 Third row has (3,1) (3,2) (3,3) ...
 (3,20) and so forth up to the 20th row were we have (20,1) (20,2) (20,3) ...
 (20,20).
 It was like a 20x20 matrix with the pairs distributed in each cell of the matrix.
-I took the top headings as John's picks and left headings and  left headings as Susan's picks.
+I took the top headings as John's picks and left headings as Susan's picks.
     1     2     3    4      5   6   7   8   9   10   11    12    13    14    15    16    17    18    19    20
 1 (1,1) (1,2) (1,3) (1,4) (1,5) ...
 2 (2,1) (2,2) (2,3) (2,4) (2,5) ...